- This article by Gartner makes several fallacious statements about forecasting and Big Data.

 So what is causal forecasting, to begin with?
 Well, causal forecasting is where there is an attempt to identify an independent variable which can predict the dependent variable.

 So if you run a lemonade stand, and notice that sunny days outsell overcast days, you can use the weather forecast to plan when you will work and when you will take the day off.

 First, causal forecasting is not at all new to supply chain forecasting.
-Quite the contrary, the ability to create causal models has existed for many years in many supply chain forecasting applications, and there are a virtually unlimited number of academic papers written on the topic and the areas where causal forecasting is applied are much greater than merely supply chain forecasting.
+Quite the contrary, the ability to create causal models has existed for many years in many supply chain forecasting applications.
+There are a virtually unlimited number of academic papers written on the topic and the areas where causal forecasting is applied are much more significant than merely supply chain forecasting.

-In fact, in supply chain forecasting causal models are very rarely used regardless of the availability of causal forecasting functionality.
-And the implied assumption by Gartner that the limiting factor in using causal forecasting has been not having access to Big Data is not true.
+In fact, in the supply chain, forecasting causal models are very rarely used regardless of the availability of causal forecasting functionality.
+And the implied assumption by Gartner that the limiting factor in using causal forecasting has been not having access to Big Data is not correct.
 Here is why:

 - Actual Limitations in Causal Forecasting: The limiting factors have ranged from not having access to causal factors (because the data is not maintained or is not of sufficient quality to use) to not having the time or expertise to build causal models.